 Structuring The Content To Fix Underperforming Content

-Is the content not performing because it’s not relevant to your audience, or because the structure of it is off?
-If it’s the latter, then the solution is to focus on restructuring it so that it’s more effective.
+Is the content not performing because it’s not relevant to your audience, or because its structure is off?
+If it’s the latter, the solution is to restructure it to be more effective.

-Moreover, by adding a schema markup you give search engines more information about your content, which can help them to index it more effectively and improve your website’s search ranking.
+Moreover, by adding schema markup, you provide search engines with more information about your content, which can help them index it more effectively and improve your website’s search rankings.

 In addition, if a website’s content is confusing or hard to read, a well-designed layout can make it much easier to understand.